alimate/errors-spring-boot-starter/README.md

   ]
 }
 ```
+Bean Validation's `ConstraintViolationException`s will be handled in the same way, too.

 ### Custom Exceptions
 Custom exceptions can be mapped to status code and error code combination using the `@ExceptionMapping` annotation: